Allan J. Hamilton, Zen Mind, Zen Horse: The Science and Spirituality of Working with Horses

-The YARD Sport Horse Center is a 5-acre farm conveniently located in Little Ranches, close to all equestrian competitions as well as tack shops, groceries, banks, etc. We offer 28 large & airy stalls and our main barn is constructed of CBS/stucco with concrete & matted aisles, industrial fans, auto fly spray & waterers in each 12×12 stall, every stall has a door & a window, 3 air conditioned tack rooms, full bath with shower, fridge & microwave, hot & cold wash racks, grooming racks, longeing ring, sprinklered GGT dressage arena with oversized mirrors, judge’s stand and observation pergola, 6 grass paddocks all with new hot-wire and automatic waterers and miles of hacking trails.
-We have easy in- easy out parking for your horse trailers & our Staff does all your horse laundry (polos, saddle pads & blankets) FREE of charge on a daily basis.
+The YARD Sport Horse Center is a 5-acre farm conveniently located in Little Ranches, close to all equestrian competitions as well as tack shops, groceries, banks, etc. We offer 28 large & airy stalls and our main barn is constructed of CBS/stucco with concrete & matted aisles, industrial fans, auto fly spray in each 12×12 stall, every stall has a door & a window, 3 air conditioned tack rooms, full bath with shower, fridge & microwave, hot & cold wash racks, grooming racks, ring, GGT dressage arena with oversized mirrors, judge’s stand and observation pergola, 6 grass paddocks all with new hot-wire and miles of hacking trails.
+We have easy in- easy out parking for your horse trailers & our Staff does all your horse laundry (saddle pads & blankets) FREE of charge on a daily basis.
 We also offer complimentary horse weighing for Boarders on our hyper-accurate digital weighbridge.

 The YARD has no “hidden fees.”
 Trailer parking and manure collection is included in our stall price.

 Dry stall reservations are on a first-come/first served basis & require deposits.

 I live at The YARD and am fully committed to running a facility worthy of Wellington’s world-class equestrian reputation.
 We hope you will consider making The YARD your base of operation during this coming Show Season.